Manishyolo/Obys-Agency/README.md

 # Obys-Agency
-hello ther brother this my frist gsap + locomotive + scrolltrigger passion project
+hello there all this my frist
+gsap + locomotive + scrolltrigger
+passion project